ITU-R 468 noise weighting

 ITU-R 468 (originally defined in CCIR recommendation 468-4, therefore formerly also known as CCIR weighting; sometimes referred to as CCIR-1k) is a standard relating to noise measurement, widely used when measuring noise in audio systems.
 The standard, now referred to as ITU-R BS.468-4, defines a weighting filter curve, together with a quasi-peak rectifier having special characteristics as defined by specified tone-burst tests.
 It is currently maintained by the International Telecommunication Union who took it over from the CCIR.

 It is used especially in the UK, Europe, and former countries of the British Empire such as Australia and South Africa.
-It is less well known in the USA where A-weighting has always been used.
+It is less well known in the US, where A-weighting has always been used.

 M-weighting is a closely related filter, an offset version of the same curve, without the quasi-peak detector.

 Explanation

 The A-weighting curve was based on the 40 phon equal-loudness contour derived initially by Fletcher and Munson (1933).
 Originally incorporated into an ANSI standard for sound level meters, A-weighting was intended for measurement of the audibility of sounds by themselves.
 It was never specifically intended for the measurement of the more random (near-white or pink) noise in electronic equipment, though has been used for this purpose by most microphone manufacturers since the 1970s.
 The human ear responds quite differently to clicks and bursts of random noise, and it is this difference that gave rise to the CCIR-468 weighting curve (now supported as an ITU standard), which together with quasi-peak measurement (rather than the rms measurement used with A-weighting) became widely used by broadcasters throughout Britain, Europe, and former British Commonwealth countries, where engineers were heavily influenced by BBC test methods.
 Telephone companies worldwide have also used methods similar to ITU-R 468 weighting with quasi-peak measurement to describe objectionable interference induced in one telephone circuit by switching transients in another.